My Child Got Hurt At Daycare: Filing A Daycare Accident Report

 If you decide to file a lawsuit, you’ll require this paperwork.
 Together, they’ll help your legal professional determine your appropriate compensation for pain and suffering.

 The medical report will provide proof as to the extent of the injury.
-The medical bill is the minimum amount that you should be compensated.
+The medical bill is the minimum amount that you should be compensated for.
 However, pain and suffering compensation typically covers an amount beyond the immediate medical bill.

 Filing a Daycare Accident Report